 Risk factors for Klumpke palsy and other obstetric brachial plexus palsies large birth weight babies, maternal diabetes, multiparity, difficult presentation, shoulder dystocia, forceps delivery, breech position, prolonged labor, assisted delivery (use of forceps or vacuum extraction), previous child with obstetric palsy, intrauterine torticollis.

 Less common includes tumors (neuromas, rhabdoid tumors), intrauterine compression, hemangioma and exostosis of the first rib in the child.

 Klumpke palsy affects C8, T1 fibers, thus affecting the distribution of ulnar and median nerves.
 Signs and symptoms include weakness and loss of movement of the arm and hand.
 Horner syndrome can be present.

 The infant with a nerve injury to the lower plexus (C8-T1) holds the arm supinated, with the elbow bent and the wrist extended.

-There is decreased grip on the affected side.
+There is a decreased grip on the affected side.

 In older child claw hand may be noted.
-The wrist is kept in extreme extension [unopposed force of wrist extensors due to loss of flexors], there is hyperextension of metacarpophalngeal joint and flexion of interphalangeal joints due to loss of intrinsic muscles of hand.
+The wrist is kept in extreme extension [unopposed force of wrist extensors due to loss of flexors], there is a hyperextension of metacarpophalangeal joint and flexion of interphalangeal joints due to loss of intrinsic muscles of the hand.